dbgomez94/dbgomez94.github.io/_posts/2022-07-26-gun-ownership-proxy.md

 ---
 layout: post
 title: On an Improved Proxy for Gun Ownership
-subtitle: Story behind and syopsis of the journal article
+subtitle: Story behind and synopsis of journal article
 ---

 **From Regression Analysis to Deep Learning: development of improved proxy measures of state-level household gun ownership** \